 Stress is often a sign or a signal that something is not quite right with our mental health.
 It could be that we are in a particularly challenging time, such as when grieving, or perhaps there are added elements in our daily life that are causing stress.

 It’s important to address stress in its early stages and this article offers some tools and strategies of how to reduce and manage stress, especially when grieving.

 We hope that these articles and more to come in the future about mindfulness, wellbeing and managing grief can all contribute to your mental health journey.

-If you need support while grieving and would like to look at some gentle activities with guidance, visit the Centre for Care and Wellbeing page support.
+If you need support while grieving and would like to look at some gentle activities with guidance, visit the Centre for Care & Wellbeing page support.

-If you are in need of grief counselling or additional support, please contact the Australian Centre for Grief and Bereavement (ACGB) for resources and guidance - 1800 642 066.
-ACGB is the largest provider of grief and bereavement education in Australia, providing support for bereaved and grieving Australians for more than 22 years.
+If you are in need of grief counselling or additional support, please contact Grief Australia for resources and guidance - 1800 642 066.
+Grief Australia is the largest provider of grief and bereavement education in Australia, providing support for bereaved and grieving Australians for more than 22 years.

 If you are feeling worried, low or struggling to cope, please call Lifeline or Beyond Blue for immediate help and support.